markcerqueira/markcerqueira.github.com/_posts/2019/2019-01-01-new-years-resolutions.md

 </div>

-* **Read 12 leadership books.** Given the Manager Book Club currently meets on a monthly cadence and I read thirteen leadership books in about a six month period last year this one should be easy.
+* **Read 12 leadership books.** Given the Leadership Book Club currently meets on a monthly cadence and I read thirteen leadership books in about a six month period last year this one should be easy.
 I love running the club and am excited for the twelve gatherings we’ll have in 2019.

 * **Read 12 “regular” books.** While reading leadership books has been great at establishing a framework and vocabulary for how I have approached my role at Twitch, I would also like to spend some time reading “regular” books.
 I only read one, [A Tale for the Time Being][1], in 2018 and I really enjoyed it.
 My plan for 2019 is to interweave leadership and non-leadership books to introduce some regular variety and keep things spicy.